 - Identifying employees who know their way around a certain piece of software

-- Talking to and inspire people in the organization about a specific topic
+- Talking to and inspiring people in the organization about a specific topic

 - Finding a contact person’s phone number, email address, or other contact information

 - Better understanding the organization and its organizational chart and where individual people are located

 - Identifying colleagues’ line managers